 Hôtel de Vendôme

-HISTORY OF THE VENDÔME
+HISTORY OF HOTEL DE VENDÔME

 The Hôtel de Vendôme located at No.1 Place Vendôme was built in 1723 by Armand-Claude Mollet (architect of the Palais de l'Élysée) for Pierre Perrin, secretary of Le Roi Soleil.
 This mansion was a private residence, administrative headquarters and, in 1842, embassy of the young republic of Texas, whose independence France was the first to recognise.